regularwave/kinnan-companion/README.md

 Equip to a creature to give it "Tap for X" or X+X with Kinnan on the battlefield.
 Equip cost is 1, so this is sort of a repeatable Springleaf Drum for all the utility creatures you run - remember that tapping the creature this is equipped to doesn't also tap the equipment.
 Can just use it as a free spell for Hullbreaker Horror/Tidespout Tyrant triggers.

+Relic of Legends
+3 mana value
+Tap for X or X+X with Kinnan on the battlefield, where X is any color.
+Sort of "mana neutral" with Kinnan on the battlefield (tap for X+X and then tap Kinnan for X).
+However, Kinnan's doesn't interact

 Thought Vessel
 2 mana value
 Tap for C or C+C with Kinnan on the battlefield.
 No max hand size, but we may want to use the EoT discard to gain threshold.

+Other Rocks
+Mana rocks that are "mana negative" even with Kinnan aren't worth the slot, generally.
+Notes on rocks that might be useful or have interesting abilities.

+Bobbleheads
+3 mana value
+Tap for X or X+X with Kinnan on the battlefield.
+Mana negative even with Kinnan and most of the secondary abilities aren't useful.

+Things that don't work with Kinnan
+Kinnan's ability is very specifically-worded and starts with "Whenever you tap a nonland permanent...".

+Altars (Ashnod's or Phyrexian)
+3 mana value
+Sac a creature: add mana
+You're not tapping a permanent for mana.